zeke/vibes/README.md

 ## Step 6: Generate a README!

 Once you've got your project into a state that you're happy with, you can generate a README.md file to document your project.
+Having a README makes your project more approachable to collaborators, so they know what it does and how to use it.

 Type this into the chat: